 - Remove the fenugreek leaves from the stem and wash under cold water 2-3 times or until there is no residue of dirt.

 - Place the leaves in a bowl and add a pinch of salt and gently give it a mix and set aside for 5-10 minutes.
 The salt in this step will help the leaves to release some of its water and reduce the bitterness in the fenugreek leaves.
+Squeeze out all the water from the fenugreek leaves and set aside.

 - In a blender, add the roughly chopped onion, cashews, green chilli, ginger, black pepper corns, a pinch of salt, 2 green cardamom pods and a splash of water.
 Blend the mixture till you get a roughly smooth mixture.